jamesmh/coravel/README.md

 ## Feature: Task Scheduling

+Usually, we have to configure a cron job or a Windows Task to get a single re-occuring task to work.
+With coravel you can setup all your scheduled tasks in one place!
+And it's super easy to use!

 ### Initial Setup

 In your .NET Core app's `Startup.cs` file, inside the `ConfigureServices()` method, add the following: